Jeimer Candelario Player Props: Nationals vs. Braves

 - The Braves' 3.45 team ERA ranked fifth across all MLB pitching staffs.

-- Braves pitchers combined to surrender 148 home runs (0.9 per game), the fourth-fewest in baseball.
+- The Braves allowed the fourth-fewest home runs in baseball (148 total, 0.9 per game).

-- Strider will take the mound to start for the Braves, his first of the season.
+- Shuster will start for the Braves, his first of the season.

-- The 24-year-old righty started and threw 2 1/3 innings when he last appeared Friday, Oct.
-14 against the Philadelphia Phillies.
+- The left-hander is pitching in his MLB debut.
+He's 24 years old.

 © 2023 Data Skrive.
 All rights reserved.